Code-Institute-Submissions/get_booted/README.md

 Example Credentials of a user with past orders and authority on the account has been provided below.:

--  username: CHECK
+-  username: user01

-- password: CHECK
+- password: Redman24

 **Disclaimer** – please be aware the website is used for educational purposes only.